Masonkta/PokeMatch/README.md

 1. **Create Your Profile**:
     - Click the **Settings** button in the top left corner, then select **Register**.
     - Fill in your **username** and **password**.
 Optionally, you can add a **bio**.
     - Choose your preferred Pokémon **types** and **natures**.
+You can select up to three for both.
     - Click **Create User** to complete your registration.
+A green success message will confirm your registration.

+2. **Login Your Profile**:
     - Click **Back** to return to the main screen, click **Login**, enter your credentials, and log in.
 A green success message will confirm your login.
+    - A new page show up with your profile information: username, bio, types, and natures.
+    - Your matched pokemon will show in the left side of the messaging box.
+    - You also have the option to logout and log into another profile.

-2. **Explore and Swipe on Pokémon**:
+3. **Explore and Swipe on Pokémon**:
     - Use the **Like** and **Dislike** buttons to navigate through Pokémon profiles.
     - Your liked and disliked Pokémon will be saved in the Neo4j database for personalized recommendations.
     - Previously seen Pokémon will not reappear if they have been liked or disliked already.
-    - When you successfully match with a Pokémon, an animation will appear
+    - When you successfully match with a Pokémon, an animation will appear.
+    - The newly matched Pokémon will added to your other matched Pokémon in the left side of the messaging box.

-3. **Messaging System**:
+4. **Messaging System**:
-    - Allow users to message any pokémon they have sucessfully matched with through a chat system.
+    - When you click on a Pokémon, it will load your chat history with it.
+    - Use the text box to enter in a message as well as the send button to send the message.
+    - In a few seconds, the Pokémon will send back a message of its own.
+    - **Green**: User, **Yellow**: Pokémon

+5. **Music**:
+    - When the apps initially loads, a lofi track will play on loop.
+    - When you match with a Pokémon, the music will switch according to the order of operation.
+    - **Order of Operation**: 1: Lofi   2.
+Bossa Nova   3.
+R&B   4.
+Jersey Club

+---

+# Developers and Contributions

+## Anamaria Montes
+### Main Contributions:
+  -
+  -
+  -

+## Mason Maddox
+### Main Contributions:
+  -
+  -
+  -

+## Chad Auchard
+### Main Contributions:
+  -
+  -
+  -

+## Stephan Johnson
+### Main Contributions:
+  -
+  -
+  -

+---

 ## Credits

     Developer: Stephan Johnson
     Designer/Developer: Anamaria Montes
     Developer: Mason Maddox
-    Developer: Caje Auchard
+    Developer: Chad Auchard